SharePoint/sp-dev-docs/docs/general-development/how-to-set-up-an-environment-for-developing-mobile-apps-for-sharepoint.md

 ## Windows Phone development projects and SharePoint Server
 <a name="SP15Setupmobile_winphone"> </a>

-To create and test Windows Phone apps that interact with SharePoint, you need access to a server running SharePoint 2013 or a SharePoint Online account, and you need sufficient permissions on the sites and lists you intend to use in your solutions.
+To create and test Windows Phone apps that interact with SharePoint, you need access to a server running SharePoint or a SharePoint Online account, and you need sufficient permissions on the sites and lists you intend to use in your solutions.
 We recommend that you use an installation of SharePoint Server that is dedicated to testing and development as a target server while you develop your projects.
 Use SharePoint Server in a production environment as your target server only after your developed solution has undergone sufficient testing.

-For information on installing and configuring SharePoint 2013, see the documentation in the  [SharePoint Products](http://technet.microsoft.com/en-us/library/ee428287.aspx) section of the Microsoft TechNet Library.
+For information on installing and configuring SharePoint, see the documentation in the  [SharePoint Products](http://technet.microsoft.com/en-us/library/ee428287.aspx) section of the Microsoft TechNet Library.
 For information on using SharePoint Online in your development solutions, visit the [SharePoint Online Developer Resource Center](http://msdn.microsoft.com/en-us/sharepoint/gg153540.aspx).